chrishadrian/Leetcode-grind/Grind75/MergedTwoSortedLists.md

 Time Complexity: O(n+m), Space Complexity: O(1), where n and m are the length of list1 and list2, respectively.

 ### Learning Keys
-- curr pointer
+- Curr pointer
-- dummy object
+- Dummy object
-- if else shorthand in Python
+- If else shorthand in Python